 Maybe you have seen this now-popular image of a top model with obvious undereye bags.
 Undoubtedly, she sat at the hands of a professional makeup artist prior to hitting the runway.
 Nevertheless, no amount of concealer can counteract the shadowing that occurs when a tear trough deformity exists.

 A tear trough deformity is a deep indentation between the eye and nose.
 Some people have tear troughs naturally (such as the model shown here), while others develop a tear trough deformity with age.
 Either way, the dark shadow that appears can be cosmetically distracting.

-When a tear trough deformity is seen on younger people, it is rarely under eye bags that cause the deformity.
+When a tear trough deformity is seen in younger people, it is rarely under-eye bags that cause the deformity.
 Instead, the root cause is an anatomical imbalance called a “negative vector orbit.”

 What Is a Negative Vector Orbit?

 Individuals with a negative vector orbit have flatter, underdeveloped cheekbones, causing the eyeball to protrude further than the projection of the cheekbones.
 For example, consider Susan Sarandon, a world-famous actress who is a good example of someone with a negative vector orbit.

 If Susan Sarandon were to desire correction of the resulting tear trough deformity, she would be a great candidate for the most lasting and predictable treatment, a tear trough implant.

 Tear trough implants are surgically placed in the undereye hollow to add projection to the cheeks and create better anatomical balance.
 The implants consist of silicone and are inserted through a small incision.
 The implants are placed over the bone mass under the eyelid to augment its shape and create a more youthful appearance.